Camelot Unchained isn’t in the dark ages anymore after raising $7.5 million

 “We are an order of magnitude greater than other games, and we are running close to 30 frames per second,” Jacobs said.

-The company expects to launch a beta test at the end of the month, and it will likely ship the game in 2019.
-The company will start porting the game to the consoles late this year or next year.
+The company expects to announce a beta test at the end of the month, and it will likely ship the game in 2019.
+The company will start porting the game engine to the consoles late this year or next year, but Camelot Unchained is not designed for the consoles.
 For now, it will be shipping on the PC.

 Full told, City State Entertainment has raised $17 million.